 Ken carter joined Anvil some time before myself so not sure exactly when.
+He had a great love of fun as can be seen from his avatar on the left – taken from a photograph at the 2002 carnival in Cologne.
 He followed his Brother John into the chorus and of course both were direct relatives of Howard Carter, the famous discoverer of Tutankhamen’s tomb.

 Like his brother Ken was a bass, but I think it is fair to say that Ken’s more important contribution to the chorus was his administrative role.
 He was a tireless worker on behalf of the chorus and became treasurer and held the post for a number of years.
 For many years Ken and his brother also ran the BABS shop at prelims and convention, selling tapes and CDs of the various quartets and choruses both local and international.